eneko/aws-sdk-swift/documentation/credentials.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```

-## Pass the Credentials to the AWSClient directly
+## Pass Credentials to AWSClient directly

 If you would prefer to pass the credentials to the `AWSClient` directly you can specify credentials with the `.static` credential provider as follows.